javrodriguez/C.Origami_vGeneric/README.md

    pip install .
    ```

-4. Singularity installation
+4. Singularity installation:
-Alternatively, C.Origami can be used with singularity images.
+   Alternatively, C.Origami can be used without need for installation by using a singularity image.
    We provide images for maxATAC, C.Origami and C.Origami dependencies (useful when working with a dev version of C.Origami).
-All of those are available at https://doi.org/10.5281/zenodo.15604832
+   All of those are available at https://doi.org/10.5281/zenodo.15604832.
-check the ./singularity directory for example usage scripts and the .def files used to generate those images
+   Check the ./singularity directory for example usage scripts and the .def files used to generate those images.